slamice/wri/hipsters/chapter08.md

 Alone, I threw away the other ticket and went to the dock ((Some refernece to dock?)) on a Wednesday after work.
 A plastic Leigh was draped over my head, as if it were knighting me before stepping aboard.
 I walked slowly onto the yacht, a bit cautious, perhaps overly so, but one can never be too sure can they?
 I couldn't help but be excited though.
 I could see the city now from so many angles.

 The older men and women had tattoos covering their biceps and thighs, tired of the idle chatter strategy.
 Their expressions and the color in their faces both ran, drained from conversing a life of tans and cocktails.
 The tiny younger crowd was vivid, each member giggling but unsure.
 They wrestled with basic facts, looking out over at the city and neighborhood waters.
-The buildings sip the sky and their plastic alcohol cups sip them.
+The buildings sipped the sky and the customer's plastic alcohol cups sipped them.
 There was a bit more to it but I wasn't paying attention.

 A very tan woman turned towards me who looked like someone I barely worked with.
 She wore a flower dress, the only one prepared to feign for the occasion.
 She talked about her life, her trip to Puerto Rico, her fame as an athletics event organizer at a local gym years back.
 She cut our conversation short when a bulky French arm tattooed with a Mohican and a few snakes approached her.
 Out of the scene now, thoroughly blurred, I went past them unobserved.